Applovin Corp (APP) Stock: A Closer Look at the Analyst Ratings - News Heater

 APP) stock’s latest price update

-Applovin Corp (NASDAQ: APP)’s stock price has decreased by -3.76 compared to its previous closing price of 40.45.
-However, the company has seen a -1.89% decrease in its stock price over the last five trading sessions.
-InvestorPlace reported 2023-11-13 that The stock market is at a crossroads.
-The indexes had a rough autumn as higher interest rates, inflation and mounting geopolitical crises cast a negative tone.
+Applovin Corp (NASDAQ: APP) has seen a decline in its stock price by -1.85 in relation to its previous close of 39.50.
+However, the company has experienced a -9.42% decline in its stock price over the last five trading sessions.
+Zacks Investment Research reported 2023-11-21 that We have narrowed our search to five technology services stocks that have popped year to date and have solid upside left.
+These are: PLTR, APP, DUOL, FUTU, PAY.

 APP’s Market Performance

-Applovin Corp (APP) has experienced a -1.89% fall in stock performance for the past week, with a -0.05% drop in the past month, and a 1.83% rise in the past quarter.
-The volatility ratio for the week is 6.84%, and the volatility levels for the past 30 days are at 5.51% for APP.
-The simple moving average for the past 20 days is 0.33% for APP’s stock, with a 44.18% simple moving average for the past 200 days.
+Applovin Corp (APP) has seen a -9.42% fall in stock performance for the week, with a 3.00% gain in the past month and a -3.51% plunge in the past quarter.
+The volatility ratio for the week is 3.63%, and the volatility levels for the past 30 days are at 5.37% for APP.
+The simple moving average for the last 20 days is -0.56% for APP stock, with a simple moving average of 41.57% for the last 200 days.

 Analysts’ Opinion of APP